Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 How to Find the Start of the English Way in Ferrol

-It is difficult to find the official starting point in the docks in Ferrol It is directly across from the Tourist Booth, at the docks on the street called Paseo da Mariña.
-Use our GPS tracks on the Google map above to guide you.
+It is difficult to find the official starting point by the docks in Ferrol.
+It is directly across from the “Letras Ferrol,” or the big white letters of Ferrol at the docks on the street called Paseo da Mariña.
+See the map above).
+When you arrive on the waterfront, it is easy enough to find the letters in the center of the harbor.

 It is a beautiful waterfront, and we arrived close to sunset, so the light was serene and low.
 Made for a wonderfully lit seascape to set the ambiance for our Camino!